adslbarxatov/MakeCST/README.md

 ## Features / Возможности

-Version 1.4 supports direct extraction of model's shape from DFF (not for all versions for now) and immediate creation of GTA Vice city CST script.
+Version 1.4 supports direct extraction of model’s shape from DFF (not for all versions for now) and immediate creation of GTA Vice city CST script.
 But as so as before it is possible to generate CST from QHull OFF object that can be retrieved from DFF.
 Also ```-v``` key allows you to choose input and output files visually